-- Door swings may not include knee and toe clearances in meeting the clear floor space requirements at doors. - □ Type A and Type B unit doors may not overlap into the 30" x 48" required clear floor space. - \Box Make sure roll-in showers have a clear usable floor space of at least 36" x 60". - \square Be sure shower or tub have a clear floor space of 30" x 60" at the approach. - □ Make sure toilet and shower/tub grab bar blocking is available and covering 31" to 37" above finished floor. - □ Be sure toilet accessories and wall hung sinks are blocked. - □ Talk about shower curb height and approach. - □ Make sure that roll-in shower drain is centered. - □ Permanently mounted seats in roll-in showers are mandatory.
+- □ Door swings may not include knee and toe clearances in meeting the clear floor space requirements at doors. - □ Type A and Type B unit doors may not overlap into the 30" x 48" required clear floor space. - □ Make sure roll-in showers have a inside clear usable floor space of at least 36" x 60". - \Box Be sure shower or tub have a clear floor space of 30" x 60" at the approach. - □ Make sure toilet and shower/tub grab bar blocking is available and covering 31" to 37" above finished floor. - □ Make sure bathing fixtures are one-piece and in Type A and Type B units they have blocking attached to the fixture. - □ Be sure toilet accessories, medicine cabinets and wall hung sinks are blocked. - □ Talk about shower curb height and approach. - □ Make sure that roll-in shower drain is centered. - □ Permanently mounted seats in roll-in showers are mandatory.
 Shower controls must be within 27" reach range of seat. - □ Make sure toilet is centered at 16" to 18" off adjacent wall.
-No tolerances accepted. - □ All units must have offset tub controls in all bathrooms. - □ Secondary bathrooms in Type A units must meet some Type B requirements. - □ All full bathrooms must have medicine cabinets as well as full-width vanity mirrors.
-Type A units mount at 44" max. above finished floor. - □ In Type A and Type B units the clear floor space must be centered on the bathroom lavatories.
+No tolerances accepted. - □ All units must have offset tub controls in all bathrooms. - ☐ Make sure there will be 30" x 48" clear floor space at all bathroom fixtures in Type A and Type B units. - □ All full bathrooms must have recessed medicine cabinets as well as full-width vanity mirrors.
+Type A units mount at 44" max. above finished floor. - ☐ In Type A and Type B units the clear floor space must be centered on the bathroom lavatories.